Installing on OCI

 Chapter 1.
 Installing a cluster on Oracle Cloud Infrastructure (OCI) by using the Assisted Installer

 1.1.
-The Assisted Installer and OCI overview
+About the Assisted Installer and OCI integration

 You can run cluster workloads on Oracle® Cloud Infrastructure (OCI) infrastructure that supports dedicated, hybrid, public, and multiple cloud environments.
 Both Red Hat and Oracle test, validate, and support running OCI in an OpenShift Container Platform cluster on OCI.